-If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”
+If you want to get chickens and have neighbors nearby, youโre likely pondering this question – โAre chickens noisy?โ You probably already know that roosters are noisy, but you’d be surprised by the squabble that hens can make, too!

-Adding chickens to your backyard is a great step to self-sufficiency, but you’ll want to be sure that you’re prepared for the potential noise before you commit.
+Therefore, youโll want to be sure that youโre prepared for the potential noise before you commit to bringing them into your backyard or homestead.
 If you already own chickens and just want to better understand their “chicken language” – this post is for you, too!

-In this post we’ll discuss the different types of noises that you can expect from your chickens (with live recordings!), how to reduce chicken noise, the quietest chicken breeds, and more!
+In this article weโll discuss the different types of noises that you can expect from your chickens (with live recordings!), how to reduce chicken noise, the quietest chicken breeds, and more!

 Types of Chicken Noises